dunamismax/discord-bot-framework/README.md

 - **Health monitoring** with HTTP endpoints for uptime and performance metrics
 - **Slash command integration** with modern Discord API features

-### Developer Experience
+### Self-Hosting Experience

+- **Ubuntu Linux native** with full WSL2 compatibility for Windows users
+- **Caddy reverse proxy** with automatic HTTPS and SSL certificate management
-- **Monorepo architecture** with uv workspaces for efficient dependency management
+- **Systemd service integration** for automatic startup and process management
 - **Code quality tools** with Ruff for formatting, linting, and import sorting
-- **Docker deployment** ready with multi-stage builds and health checks
 - **Comprehensive testing** with validation scripts and unit tests

 ### Production Features

-- **Docker containerization** with optimized images and compose orchestration
+- **Systemd services** for automatic startup and crash recovery
 - **Health check endpoints** for monitoring and load balancer integration
 - **Configuration management** supporting environment variables and JSON configs
 - **Logging and analytics** with command usage tracking and performance metrics